hannutt/BrowserApplication/README.md

 a while loop. the bookmark bar address button can be removed from the user interface and database by right-clicking.
 An event handler is set for the buttons, which recognizes the right mouse button press and calls the delete method.

+RSS Feed

+Rss feeds are retrieved from the address entered by the user using the BufferReader and InputStreamReader properties. then the most common rss tags like <category>, <pubDate>, <item> etc. are removed from the result using the for loop and replace method.
+The end result of these functions is that the user gets tag-free text to read.

 SET THE HOMEPAGE